Brian D. Lepard Harold W. Conroy Distinguished Professor of Law and Director of LL.M. Program in Global Legal Practice

 The Role of Religions and Beliefs in Establishing Social Peace, "Proceedings of an International Symposium on 'Freedom of Conscience: Basis for Social Peace', Tirana, Albania, 26-28 May, 1992," 4 Conscience and Liberty: International Journal of Religious Freedom 113 (1992)

 Offering Shares of Non-U.S. Investment Funds in the United States: A U.S. Securities and Tax Law Perspective, 7 Journal of International Banking Law 344 (1992) (with Robert W. Helm and Natalie S. Bej)

 From League of Nations to World Commonwealth: A Baha'i Perspective on the Past, Present and Future of International Organization, Emergence: Dimensions of a New World Order, Charles Lerche, ed., U.K. Baha'i Publishing Trust (1991)

-Reexamining Customary International Law, Cambridge University Press, 2017
+Reexamining Customary International Law, editor, Cambridge University Press, 2017

 Section 482 Allocations: General Principles in the Code and Regulations,2d rev. ed.
 551-2nd T.M.
 Arlington, VA: Bloomberg BNA, 2012

 Customary International Law: A New Theory with Practical Applications, Cambridge University Press (2010)

 Section 482 Allocations: Judicial Decisions and IRS Practice, Tax Management Portfolio 553,Bureau of National Affairs (2006)

 Section 482 Allocations: Specific Allocation Methods and Rules in the Code and Regulations,552 T.M.
 Washington, D.C.: Bureau of National Affairs, 2006

 Section 482 Allocations: Specific Allocation Methods and Rules in the Code and Regulations, Tax Management Portfolio 552Bureau of National Affairs, 2005